 What are the different types of broadband?

-There are three types of home broadband available in the UK: ADSL, fibre optic and cable.
+There are several types of home broadband available in the UK: ADSL, fibre optic and cable.

-Cable connections send data over fibre optic and coaxial cables.
 Like fibre optic, cable is faster than ADSL, but not as widely accessible.
-You don’t need to pay for a landline for this type of connection, but you do need to live in an area where you can receive cable television.
+It sends data over fibre optic and coaxial cables so you don’t need to pay for a landline, but you do need to live in an area that receives cable television.

 Many broadband packages come with a phone line bundled in.
 Phone options include unlimited daytime, evening and/or weekend calls, free minutes to other numbers on the same network, pay-as-you-talk, as well as cheap local, national and/or international calls.